desmos-labs/desmos/docs/architecture/adr-006-support-multisig-chain-link.md

 ```

 In `generateChainLinkJSONForMultisigAccount`, it requires the mnemonics and threshold to generate the multisig address,
-then signing the plain text in order to create the multi signatures followed by encoding it int o hex string.
+then signing the plain text in order to create the multi signatures followed by encoding it int o hex string:
 ```go
 // generateChainLinkJSONForMultisigAccount returns build a new ChainLinkJSON instance using the multisig reference and chain configuration func generateChainLinkJSONForMultisigAccount(